teo2605/GD_tight_rates/README.md

       - gradient_descent_dynamic_stepsizes_PEP.m: (confirms numerically Theorem 2.18, Corollary 2.19, Theorem 2.20, Proposition 2.21)
             - solves the PEP for Gradient Descent using dynamic stepsizes;
             - for nonconvex functions, the sequence is trimmed by the (asymptotic) optimal constant stepsize;
-            - confirms the tightness of rates obtained using dynamic stepsizes;
+            - confirms the tightness of rates obtained using dynamic stepsizes.